-(E) Sub-Contracting
+E. Sub-Contracting

-It is permissible for the operator to enter into a subcontract arrangement with an organisation which has the necessary resources and experience on the engine or Auxiliary Power Unit type, to manage the and is acceptable to the Programme, Authority.
-However, this sub-contract arrangement does not absolve the Operator from the overall responsibility for ensuring operation the safe and continuing airworthiness of the aircraft to which the engine or Auxiliary Power Unit is installed.
+It is permissible for the operator to enter into a subcontract arrangement with an organisation which has the necessary resources and experience on the engine or Auxiliary Power Unit type, to manage the Programme, and is acceptable to the Authority.
+However, this sub-contract arrangement does not absolve the Operator from the overall responsibility for ensuring the safe operation and continuing airworthiness of the aircraft to which the engine or Auxiliary Power Unit is installed.